Generalized Decidability via Brouwer Trees: Brouwer Tree Ordinals

 In the literature on ordinals, some authors consider zero a limit.
-Our definition does not allow us to do this, but it often happens that we want to express that an ordinal is not a successor, i.e.\ either zero or a limit.
+Our definition does not allow us to do this, but it often happens that we want to express that an ordinal is either zero or a limit.
 We write $\Brwzl$ for the subtype of $\Brw$ consisting of zero and limits.
+Justified by the decidability property \cref{lem:recall-basic-Brw-properties}\cref{item:classification}, we refer to such ordinals as \emph{non-successor ordinals}.